svkucheryavski/mdatoolsm.gitbook/chapter3/text.md

 show(p)
 ```

+Any method can be removed from the sequence by using its number.

 ## Correction of spectral baseline

 Baseline correction methods so far include Standard Normal Variate (SNV) and Multiplicative Scatter Correction (MSC).